bvbohnen/x4-projects/API Functions.md

 * Make_CheckBox

-  Make a check-box.
+  Make a "checkbox" cell.
 Adds to the most recent row.

   Param: Table with the following items
   * col, echo